 4. Keep it short

 One of the best meditation tips is to commit to short meditation sessions and then gradually increase.

-If we are too ambitious at the beginning and try to do 45 minute sessions, most likely we’ll get discouraged and quit.
+If we are too ambitious at the beginning and try to do 45 minute sessions, there’s a good chance we’ll get discouraged and quit.
 It’s better to meditate for short periods each day to create stability and a consistent habit.
 We can even start with one or two minutes and gradually increase to 10 minutes.

 5. Meditate in the morning